mate-academy/jv-jdbc/README.md

 - Establish connection to your Database.
 - Create `init_db.sql` file in `src/main/resources` folder.
-- Create `Manufacturer` model.
+- Create `mate.jdbc.manufacturer` model.
-- Create DAO  layer for `Manufacturer` model.
+- Create mate.jdbc.dao  layer for `mate.jdbc.manufacturer` model.
 Below you can see the list of required methods.
-- You're already given an injector and `@Dao` annotation.
-Do not forget to use it for Dao implementations.
+- You're already given an injector and `@mate.jdbc.dao` annotation.
+Do not forget to use it for mate.jdbc.dao implementations.
-- Return [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) when you can return null in DAO.
+- Return [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) when you can return null in mate.jdbc.dao.
-  For example: ```public Optional<Manufacturer> get(Long id);```
+  For example: ```public Optional<mate.jdbc.manufacturer> get(Long id);```
 - In the `main` method call CRUD methods.
 It may look like:
 ```java
 public class Main {